pedrodardengo/pyckish/README.md

 And get validation and parsing free of trouble thanks to integration with Pydantic.
 Enjoy the advantages of a much more robust codebase, leaving behind having to extract and manage issues related to missing/wrong values.

-Though Pyckish is active development it is ready for production, since it's APIs aren't going to change.

 ## What are _AWS Lambda Functions_

 Lambdas are just simple functions that you can write in languages like Python, Javascript, etc. that are meant to be